git-zaidism/java-full-stack-prep/src/main/java/org/zaidism/interview-exp-hyland.md

 3. **Database Selection**
    * What are the primary deciding factors when choosing between a Relational (SQL) and a Non-Relational (NoSQL) database?
+   * Why it is said that NoSQL databases scale better is it true?
+If flase they why?

 4. **Spring Boot App Management**
    * Is it possible to hot-reload a Spring Boot application?